ChessTournamentManager/Documentation/Proof/Agile Methodology/A Deeper Dive Into Agile.md

 # What is Agile?

 Agile is a way of working within a project and is done often in professional software development teams.
-Some key features of Agile are flexible strategy, multidisciplinary teams, Short cycles and working visually.
+Some key features of Agile are flexible strategy, multidisciplinary teams, short cycles and working visually.

 ## Flexible strategy